P10911004-NPUST/rice_heat-stress/markdown/DNA_extraction_slow-method.md

 18. Add 20 &micro;L DNase-free water and dry bath at 60&deg;C for around 5 mins to dissolve the DNA palette;

-19. After the DNA was fully dissolved, slightly centrifuge at room temperature to sink all solution;
+19. After the DNA was fully dissolved, slightly centrifuge at room temperature to bring down all solution on the tube wall;

 20. Check the DNA concentration and quality.